diffix/reference/docs/misc.md

 It occurs to me that the above discussion implicitly assumes that inequalities are clean (i.e. we know the value of the edge.
 If not clean, though, this begs the question of how the DB knows what to access from an index.
 They must have some way of knowing what in the index is included and excluded, and if they know this, then we could leverage it to allow unclean inequalities.

-For instance, if the condition is `WHERE sqrt(age) < 5`, we would somehow know that this really means `age < 25` (based on knowledge we borrow from postgres) and proceed accordingly.
+For instance, if the condition is `WHERE sqrt(age) < 5`, we would somehow know that this really means `age < 25` (based on knowledge we borrow from Postgres) and proceed accordingly.

 > TODO: We need to think about cases where changing an edge from one query to the next can isolate a single user.
 To the extent that such cases exist, we may need to detect them.